dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Google Drive: Dust doesn't take into account files with more than 750Kb of extracted text.
 Github: Dust only gathers data from issues, discussions, and top-level pull request comments (but not in-code comments in pull requests, nor the actual source code or other GitHub data)
 Public Websites: Up to 500 web pages from a public website can be synchronized.
+Intercom: Dust will index only the conversations from the selected Teams that were initiated within the past 90 days and concluded (marked as closed).
+For the Help Center data, Dust will index every Article published within a selected Collection.

 ### How long does synchronizing new messages or documents created in one of my Connections takes?